otrv4/otrv4/otrv4.md

 #### Rotate the ECDH keys

-The sender will rotate into a new ECDH ratchet before it sends first message after receiving any messages from the other side.
+The sender will rotate into a new ECDH ratchet before it sends the first message after receiving any messages from the other side (i.e. the first reply).
 The following data messages will advertise a new ratchet id as `i + 1`.

 When you ratchet the ECDH keys: